Thinking about SDGs with university students: Action support project

 FAQ

 A.Of course you can apply.
-Please submit ideas to develop current initiatives and new action plans.
+Please submit ideas for developing current initiatives or new action plans.